 From the first sight on the antivirus market, it may seem like there are so many worthwhile products that the protection of your computer won’t be a big deal.
 However, this incredible diversity of the software is very confusing in case you have no time to deep into the AV characteristics.
 That said, here’s a short TotalAV review for you to make conclusions about this product.

 System scan, as usual, searches for harmful programs and suspicious activity on your computer – yet, not quite successfully.
-As known from TotalAV reviews, when scanning a purposefully infected computer, software misses about a half of malware; real-time protection shows equally disappointing results.
-TotalAV is able to disclose most common viruses, but that doesn’t really improve the situation.
+As known, when scanning a purposefully infected computer, software misses about a half of malware; real-time protection shows equally disappointing results.
+It is able to disclose most common viruses, but that doesn’t really improve the situation.

 Other functions like browser ad blocker (available for Chrome, Opera, Firefox), system boost and disc cleaner perform their tasks flawlessly.
 We found Disc Cleaner function especially useful – it detects all the odd files, which borrow your computer’s free space, and deletes them, providing you with more interesting pastime than digging into system files, error reports and other space consuming content.